gazbert/spring-boot-mongodb-app/README.md

 A [Spring Boot](http://projects.spring.io/spring-boot/) sample app that integrates [MongoDB](https://www.mongodb.com/) using [Spring Data MongoDB](https://spring.io/projects/spring-data-mongodb).

-MongoDB is a document database, which means it stores data in JSON-like documents.

 It could be used as boilerplate for developing microservices that require a persistent document store.

+MongoDB is a NoSQL document database.
+It stores data in JSON-like documents.
+Spring Data provides a model and repository layer for integrating with MongoDB.

 ## Install MongoDB
 The fastest way to get up and running is to use the [Docker image](https://hub.docker.com/_/mongo):